george-ma/better-sprint-learnings/README.md

-# Better Sprint Learnings
+# Better Sprint Learnings [Deprecated]

+### Note: This project was dockerized, use flipp-sprint-learnings instead

-**A collection of sprint insights categorized by team, service, or system!**
+A collection of sprint insights categorized by team, service, or system!**

 ![](https://i.imgur.com/cjBOGHT.png)